hackclub/the-hacker-zephyr/README.md

 Onboard, we hosted the world's longest hackathon on land: 3,502 miles long.

 This repository contains the open sourced planning documents, finances, and code behind the Hacker Zephyr.
+If you find an issue with a document or would like to request more information about the trip, please file an issue [here](https://github.com/hackclub/the-hacker-zephyr/issues/new).

 ## 🗃 Planning Documents